George Jones Singing 14 Top Country Song Favorites: Recording and composition

 Jones would achieve great success recording duets with Tammy Wynette, but before this Jones recorded with Melba Montgomery and Margie Singleton in the early-mid 1960s.
 He collaborated with three different artists in the 1950s: Sonny Burns in 1954, Jennette Hicks in 1956, and Virginia Spurlock in 1957.
 In August 1956, he collaborated with his second artist, Jennette Hicks.
-With her, Jones would record three songs, including his first charting collaboration single.
+Jones would record three songs with her, including his first charting collaboration single.
 Jones and Hick's song, "Yearning," peaked at #10 on the US Country chart.

 Track listing

 Jones would write or co-write all 14 tracks on this LP release.